raulmejia/Comorbidity-gene_networks/README.md

 ----------
 ## Example of use:

-first from xlsx to tsv:
+First from xlsx to tsv (just in case):
 ```sh Convert_all_xlsx_inside_a_folder_2_tsv_linux-debianoids.sh /path/to/your/excel/files/ /path/to/your/brandnew/tsvs```

 Then from tsv to jaccard results: